Career Resources for Students with Disabilities

 Career Opportunities for Students with Disabilities — Discover how COSD can help you find a meaningful career as you navigate through school.

-Lime Connect: This organization assists student with scholarships, professional development webinars along with information about internships and full-time job opportunities.
+Lime Connect — Lime Connect assists student with scholarships, professional development webinars along with information about internships and full-time job opportunities.

-American Association for Advancement of the Sciences Entry Point: is a program that offers internship opportunities for students with disabilities.
-Internships will range in discipline from Computer Science, Business to Science and Engineering.
+American Association for Advancement of the Sciences Entry Point is a program that offers internship opportunities for students with disabilities.
+Internships range in discipline from computer science, business to science and engineering.

-The American Association of People with Disabilities: This organization provides a Congressional Internship Program for college students with disabilities.
+The American Association of People with Disabilities provides a Congressional Internship Program for college students with disabilities.
 It’s open to undergraduate and graduate students, in addition to recent grads.

-Great With Disability: Its mission is to ensure that having a disability or long-term health condition doesn’t prevent anyone from having the career that they want to have.
+Great With Disability — Their mission is to ensure that having a disability or long-term health condition doesn’t prevent anyone from having the career that they want to have.
 Not only does it want disabled individuals to realize their career ambitions, it also wants employers to benefit from the unique talents and strengths that disabled individuals can, and do, bring to an organization.

 Professional Organizations and Associations